crlimacastro/Canvas-Runner/README.md

 };
 ```

+We will have to create an `Array` of spikes among the globals.
+An array is an ordered list of elements that can be anything you want (numbers, strings, even objects).
+This array will help us keep all of our spikes in one place so we can easily access them all.

-Let's forward declare our array of spikes among the globals and create a helper `spawnSpike()` function that will be our last infinite loop.
+Let's forward declare our array of spikes among the globals and create a helper `spawnSpike()` function that will be another infinite loop like `update()`.

 `main.js`
 ``` javascript